The streets of Aguas Calientes were dark and empty at 4:20 AM when I met up with the others from the Salkantay Trek.

-This is the same entrance used by the buses that shuttle people up and down the mountain, but we didn't just trek 4 days to hop on a bus at the last minute.
+This is the same entrance used by the buses that shuttle people up and down the mountain, but we didn't just trek for four days to hop on a bus at the last minute.

-No, we banded together, and through the power of peer pressure, walked up the approximately 1,600 stone steps that lead to South America's most popular tourist attraction.
+No, we banded together and, through peer pressure, walked up the approximately 1,600 stone steps that lead to South America's most popular tourist attraction.

-The walk took me 50 minutes, and I was sweating like a stuck pig by the time I’d reached the top.
+The walk took me 50 minutes, and I was sweating like a stuck pig when I reached the top.

 The final gate doesn't open until 6 AM, so the early risers were all sitting around, catching their breath.

-Kathy, the Australian from my group who'd visited Machu Picchu 3 times before, suggested I take a seat at the top of the stairs, right near the 4 turnstiles through which visitors pass.
+Kathy, the Australian from my group who'd visited Machu Picchu three times before, suggested I take a seat at the top of the stairs, right near the four turnstiles through which visitors pass.

-Even though I wasn't the first person to reach the top, it didn't seem at all inappropriate for me to sit on the top stair.
+Even though I wasn't the first person to reach the top, it didn't seem inappropriate for me to sit on the top stair.

-While I was up there, two American girls spoke of how they'd been waiting up there for an hour.
+While I was there, two American girls spoke of how they'd been waiting for an hour.

-Warning: If you're a cute foreign girl thinking of trying to sneak into Machu Picchu early, you can only get so far.
+Warning: If you're a cute foreign person thinking of trying to sneak into Machu Picchu early, you'll only get so far.

-At 6 AM, I aligned myself with one of turnstiles, as the line behind me began to take shape.
+At 6 AM, I aligned myself with one of the turnstiles as the line behind me began to take shape.
 I was one of the first four people inside that day.

-Lead by Daniel, our guide from the Salkantay Trek, we walked around the complex for about 2 hours.
+Led by Daniel, our guide from the Salkantay Trek, we walked around the complex for about two hours.

-At 10:30 AM, after refueling on some snacks outside the main gate, it was time to climb Wayna Picchu for a birdseye view of Machu Picchu.
+At 10:30 AM, after refueling on snacks outside the main gate, it was time to climb Huayna Picchu for a birdseye view of Machu Picchu.

-When I first lay eyes on Wayna Picchu, I had no idea how I'd get up it.
-I'd heard there were ropes on the steep sections (actually they are steel cables), but from below, it looked impossibly steep.
+When I first lay eyes on Huayna Picchu, I had no idea how I'd get up.
+I'd heard there were ropes on the steep sections (actually, they are steel cables), but from below, it looked impossibly steep.

-I took it extra slow, heartened by a grandmother who was also hobbled by knee pain, but kept on trucking.
+I took it extra slow, heartened by a grandmother who was also hobbled by knee pain but kept trucking.

 If it was 40 minutes to get up, and I spent 20 minutes at the top taking pictures, then it took me 60 minutes to get down, as I checked out 2 hours after I entered.

-For safety reasons, there are two timed entrances to Wanya Picchu per day, 8:30 AM and 10:30 AM.
-Only 200 tickets are sold for each time (400 daily).
+For safety reasons, there are two timed entrances to Huayna Picchu daily, 8:30 AM and 10:30 AM.
+Only 200 tickets are sold for each time slot (400 daily).